 Berry, J. Calvin, Letter, 1842, (C1461)

-Berry, immigrant to Missouri from Illinois, wrote his brother about a tour of Missouri and compared opportunities in Missouri and Illinois.
-Countryside, markets, Southern market route to Europe, fertility of soil, Missouri and Mississippi Rivers, administration of land in Missouri, and business affairs in Illinois.
+The papers contain one letter written by Berry to John H. Marmon, April 16, 1842.
+He writes his brother about a tour of Missouri and compared opportunities in Missouri and Illinois.
+The letter includes descriptions of the countryside, markets, southern market route to Europe, fertility of soil, Missouri and Mississippi Rivers, administration of land in Missouri, and business affairs in Illinois.

 Berry-Thomson-Walker Family, Papers, 1830-1893 (C0074)